prototypefund/reproducible-website/_docs/jvm.md

 --------------

-Whatever the build tool is, binary JVM artifacts are generally published in artifact repositories like [Maven Central](https://search.maven.org/) or [Google's Android Repository](https://dl.google.com/dl/android/maven2/index.html).
+Whatever the build tool is, binary JVM artifacts are generally published in artifact repositories that use the Maven2 Repository Format (using groupId/artifactId/version coordinates) like [Maven Central](https://search.maven.org/) or [Google's Android Repository](https://dl.google.com/dl/android/maven2/index.html).

 Being able to rebuild artifacts published in these repositories will require some information: where to get the sources from,